14th Filmfare Awards

 The 14th Filmfare Awards were held in 1967, honoring the best Hindi films of 1966.

-Guide led the ceremony with 9 nominations, and won a leading 7 awards, thus becoming the most-awarded film at the ceremony.
+Guide led the ceremony with 9 nominations, and won 7 awards, thus becoming the most-awarded film at the ceremony.
 It also became the first film to win all 4 major Filmfare Awards – Best Film, Best Director (for Vijay Anand), Best Actor (for Dev Anand) and Best Actress (for Waheeda Rehman).

 The ceremony also proved to be controversial, as S. D. Burman who was nominated for Best Music Director, and Lata Mangeshkar who was nominated for Best Playback Singer for "Aaj Phir Jeene Ki Tamanna Hai", both for Guide, lost their respective awards to Shankar–Jaikishan and Mohammed Rafi (for "Baharon Phool Barsao"), both for Suraj, despite being highly-favored to win in their respective categories.

 Shashikala received dual nominations for Best Supporting Actress for her performances in Anupama and Phool Aur Patthar, but lost to Simi Garewal who won the award for Do Badan.